-The Comment Moderation feature allows you to change the way the comments are moderated.
+The "Comment Moderation" options allow you to change the way the comments are moderated.
 You can choose which user roles from your website can moderate comments.

 By default, the plugin will add the roles set up in WordPress.
 However, if you have set up additional roles via a membership plugin, those roles will be automatically added here, as well.

-Before a Comment Appears
+Before a comment appears:

 In this section, you can choose if you want the comments to be manually approved by the moderators of your site before they are actually displayed on the pages from your website:

 If the option is disabled, the comment will be automatically displayed after it has been submitted by the user.

 Moving forward, you have the option to withhold a comment if it contains a certain number of links.
 A common characteristic of comment spam is a large number of links:

-Below, you have two more fields, which can be used to hold comments into the moderation queue, or put straight in the trash, if they contain certain words.
+And right under it, you have two more fields, which can be used to hold comments into the moderation queue, or put straight in the trash, if they contain certain words.

-You can type in all these words in the two fields, so that the plugin knows what to look for:
+You can type in all these words in the two fields so that the plugin knows what to look for:

-All of the comments that will contain more links than the specified number or any of the words that you have mentioned, will be then found in the Moderation Dashboard, in the "Pending" section or in the "Trash" section.
+All of the comments that will contain more links than the specified number or any of the words that you have mentioned will be then found in the moderation dashboard, in the "Pending" section, or in the "Trash" section: